 - to provide for auxiliary conditions for granting of liquor license;

 - to provide for the prohibition of trading in liquor within certain radius;

 - to provide for the recognition and functions of persons designated as inspectors;

 - to provide for the repositioning of the National Liquor Authority as the Regulator;

 - to provide for establishment of an internal review mechanism;

 - to provide for proximity location for manufacturing and distribution of liquor;

-- To provide for the issuance of the Broad-Based Black Empowerment level of compliance and guidelines for combatting socio-economic harms caused by liquor abuse;
+- to provide for the issuance of the BBBE level of compliance and guidelines for combating socioeconomic harms caused by liquor abuse;

 - and to provide for matters related thereto.